Will Perry

 Litigation and enforcement experience includes:

-• ICO enforcement action.
-Will regularly acts for the ICO in enforcement proceedings.
-For example, he recently acted unled in relation to the ICO’s investigation into GDPR breaches by the Department for Education and Trustopia, which resulted in the use of personal data of up to 28 million learners being used by gambling companies for age verification (press coverage here).
+• ICO enforcement action: Will regularly advises on enforcement proceedings.
+For example, he acted unled in relation to the ICO’s investigation into GDPR breaches by the Department for Education and Trustopia, which resulted in the use of personal data of up to 28 million learners being used by gambling companies for age verification.

 Advisory experience includes:

-• Exam arrangements for 2020 and 2021: advised Ofqual on public law and data protection issues arising out of the alternative arrangements prompted by the Covid-19 pandemic (with Gerry Facenna KC and Nik Grubeck).
+• Exam arrangements for 2020 and 2021: advised Ofqual on public law and data protection issues arising out of the alternative arrangements prompted by the Covid-19 pandemic.

-• International data transfers: Will is a member of DCMS’s data adequacy panel and has previously advised on international data transfer issues arising in relation to Convention 108 and Convention 108+, adequacy negotiations with the EU, and the EU-UK Withdrawal Agreement.
+• International data transfers: advised on international data transfer issues under the UK GDPR, Convention 108 and Convention 108+, and the EU-UK Withdrawal Agreement.

-• Internet regulation: advised DCMS on various aspects of the forthcoming Online Safety Bill, the application of the e-Commerce Directive to online platforms, existing avenues of legal redress against social media sites, regulatory enforcement against platforms based outside of the UK, and the status of online marketplaces in product liability legislation.
+• Internet regulation: advised on various aspects of the Online Safety Act, the application of the e-Commerce Directive to online platforms, existing avenues of legal redress against social media sites, regulatory enforcement against platforms based outside of the UK, and the status of online marketplaces under product liability legislation.

 Freedom of information

-Will frequently appears for the Information Commissioner (often against KCs and leading juniors) in freedom of information appeals in front of the First-tier Tribunal and Upper Tribunal.
+Will has appeared in dozens of freedom of information appeals (often against KCs and leading juniors) in front of the First-tier Tribunal and Upper Tribunal.

-• Airwars v Information Commissioner & MoD: request for information concerning the death of a civilian from a 2018 Reaper drone strike in Eastern Syria.
+• Airwars v Information Commissioner & MoD: information concerning the death of a civilian from a 2018 Reaper drone strike in Eastern Syria.

-• Cabinet Office v Information Commissioner & Tommy Sheppard MP: Upper Tribunal appeal regarding request for polling data on the Union.
+• Cabinet Office v Commissioner & Tommy Sheppard MP: UT appeal regarding request for polling data on the Union.

-• Page v Information Commissioner: request concerning sex education teaching materials and identity of teachers.
+• Page v Commissioner & Ors: request for sex education teaching materials and identity of teachers.

-• Sloan vs Information Commissioner & Cabinet Office [2023] UKFTT 00342 (GRC): request regarding meetings of the Cabinet Union Policy Implementation Committee.
+• Sloan vs Information Commissioner & Cabinet Office: request regarding meetings of the Cabinet Union Policy Implementation Committee.

-• Home Office v Information Commissioner (EA/2021/0342): request regarding chartering of flights for deportation and administrative removals.
+• Home Office v Information Commissioner: request regarding chartering of lights for deportation and administrative removals.

-• Royal Marsden NHS Foundation Trust v Information Commissioner & Rowland (EA/2021/0047): request for profit margins on private patient services.
+• Royal Marsden NHS Foundation Trust v Commissioner & Rowland: request for profit margins on private patient services.

 • Law v Information Commissioner and Ministry of Justice (EA/2021/0119): request for ‘serious further offence’ data.

-• DVLA v Information Commissioner and Williams [2020] UKUT 334 (AAC): leading UT judgment on the interpretation of FOIA s.31 (law enforcement) and relationship between a public authority’s ‘powers’ and ‘functions’.
+• DVLA v Information Commissioner and Williams: leading UT case on the interpretation of FOIA s.31 (law enforcement).

-• Home Office v Information Commissioner and the Joint Council for the Welfare of Immigrants [2021] UKFTT/2020/0253 (GRC): request by the JCWI for a policy equality statement on the impact of the EU Settlement Scheme.
+• Home Office v Information Commissioner and the Joint Council for the Welfare of Immigrants: request by the JCWI for a policy equality statement on the impact of the EU Settlement Scheme.

-• CPS v Information Commissioner and Callender Smith [2020] UKFTT/2019/0275 (GRC): request for legal advice from Senior Treasury Counsel on the competency and the compellability of the monarch in criminal proceedings.
+• CPS v Information Commissioner and Callender Smith: request for legal advice from the Paul Burrell trial on the competency and the compellability of the monarch in criminal proceedings.

-• Liberty v Information Commissioner and the Ministry of Justice (EA/2020/0140): withdrawn appeal concerning a request for a draft Green Paper on a proposed British Bill of Rights (with Laura John).
+• Liberty v Information Commissioner and the Ministry of Justice: request for a draft Green Paper on a proposed British Bill of Rights.

 Will is the co-author of the Practical Law note on section 40 of the Freedom of Information Act (the personal data exemption).